-Six years ago in Adelaide during the Tour Down Under we had the pleasure and honour of meeting local frame builder JR of Rogers Bespoke and photographing his first build.
+Six years ago in Adelaide during the Tour Down Under, we had the pleasure and honor of meeting local frame builder JR of Rogers Bespoke and photographing his first build.
 Today we feature what may be his last custom bicycle — for his fiancé Gloria.

 The TDU is the first leg of the UCI World Tour, held in Adelaide’s searingly-hot summer.
 Hardly a holiday for the pros.
 It is for fans, though, who converge on the South Australian capital to enjoy a weekend of racing and to celebrate the cycling community.